knixa/Sork.Funk/README.md

 ## Overview

 The library currently includes implementations of fundamental functional programming constructs such as `Option<T>` and `Either<TL, TR>`.<br/>
-These constructs are used to handle optional values and represent computations that can result in two different types, respectively.
+These types are used to handle optional values and represent computations that can result in two different types, respectively.

 - **Option<T>**: This type represents an optional value, a value that might exist or not.